-|Connection||This field links the data view to the connection that you established earlier, which contains the Experience Platform dataset/s.|
+|Connection||This field links the data view to the connection that you established earlier, which contains one or more Adobe Experience Platform dataset/s.|

 |Name||Giving the data view a name is mandatory.|

 |Description||A detailed description is not mandatory but is recommended.|

 |Time zone||Choose which time zone you want your data to be presented in.|

 |Tags||Tags let you organize your data views into categories.|